In 2022, tuition for full-time Saddleback College students was $1,288 a year for in-state students and $10,108 a year for out-of-state students.

 Saddleback College has the same tuition for international students as for those from out of state.

-International students at Saddleback College can expect to pay around $9,548 per year, before any scholarships or financial aid.
+International students at Saddleback College usually pay around $10,108 per year, before any scholarships, grants or other financial aid.

-Saddleback College does not offer on-campus housing for students, so there are no charge for dorms.
+Saddleback College does not provide on-campus housing for students, so there is no cost for housing, however students should consider other housing costs when estimating the actual cost of various schools

 Tuition and fees may vary depending on program, course level, location, and more.